-In the past few days someone asked me how to pass an interview for an intern position.
+In the past few days, someone asked me how to pass an interview for an intern position.
 Then I started to wonder what the best answer would look like.
-It turns out that when you're connected to the interviewer, you're doing good.
-If you have the skills for the job, it'll strengthen your connection with the interviewer and the synergy that comes from this connection will define whether you pass or not.
+It turns out that when you're connected to the interviewer, you're doing well.
+If you have the skills for the job, it will strengthen your connection with the interviewer, and the synergy that comes from this connection will define whether you pass or not.
 That was my answer.

-But you if think more deeply, you'll notice that this connection could be applied everywhere.
-It's the secret of everything that goes well.
+But if you think more deeply, you'll notice that this connection could be applied everywhere.
+It's the secret to everything that goes well.

-In such examples, what changes are the factors to strengthen or weaken connections based on the context.
-In Information Security that's not different.
+In such examples, what changes are the factors that strengthen or weaken connections based on the context.
+In Information Security, that's no different.
 What makes a good security program?
 A program that connects.
 Connects to what?
 To what it needs to protect.

-When it comes to software development, a good security program that could protect it is the one that is very tied to each phase of software development.
-This is why we can see many approaches to secure software by adding security to each layer such as OpenSAMM and BSIMM.
+When it comes to software development, a good security program that can protect it is the one that is closely tied to each phase of software development.
+This is why we can see many approaches to securing software by adding security to each layer, such as OpenSAMM and BSIMM.

 So when you want to succeed at something, put the connection first and try to figure out how to strengthen this connection.
-This synchronism is the key and surely will help you while designing something that needs to thrive.
+This synchronism is the key and will surely help you when designing something that needs to thrive.